danaePapadopoulos/document_explorer_challenge/README.md

 ### 📄 `faiss_indexing.py`
 Defines a `FaissIndex` class that builds and queries FAISS indexes (Flat, IVF, or IVFPQ) for fast vector similarity search.
 Supports top-k retrieval of the most relevant text chunks based on dense embeddings, with configurable indexing strategies and scoring output.

+### Summary

+The current implementation provides a **fully local, configurable, and extendable** QA system that works out-of-the-box on folders of PDFs.
+It serves as a baseline and foundation for more advanced RAG setups, chunking logic, multimodal support, and intelligent reranking.